samiBendou/MathToolKitCPP/README.md

 eg : import NAlgebra if you want to use NPMatrix.

 3. Take a look at tutorials [here](https://samibendou.github.io/MathToolKitCPP/group___n_algebra.html).
-###

 ### Run Unit Tests

-The framework is unit tested with googletest.
-The framework doesnt yet have a code coverage evaluation but over 60 NAlgebra tests has been written.

 If you want to run unit tests you have to import googletest onto the cloned project.